-Nakamoto Satoshi visualized a cryptocurrency that would replace fiat as well as have further advantages such as being easy to spend and portable, effectively eliminating the need for physical money.
+Satoshi Nakamoto visualized a cryptocurrency that would replace fiat as well as have further advantages such as being easy to spend bitcoin and be portable, effectively eliminating the need for physical money.

 However, reality has shown that Bitcoin is nothing close to being anonymous, a feature possessed by fiat.
 This missing feature is the reason why Bitcoin mixers such as Bitcoinmix.org thrive.

 Money should be anonymous, at least fiat is anonymous.
 That is why when people are making transactions that they do not want to be traced, they naturally prefer fiat.